 - Place in a bowl as a mold and let it cool completely.
 Once cool enough I hand rolled it into a cylinder which I then wrapped in a sheet of aluminium.

-If you do not use cream the texture of the cheese will be grainy.
 By using cream you will get a creamier and smoother texture.
 It is a matter of preference.

 I had 3 liters of whey and it took me 8 hours.
 So make sure you are free for the entire day.
 You do not have to watch over it constantly but you need to be at home.
 I measured the height every hour and it steadily decreased by 3/4 inch on the hour: